elementor/elementor-developers-docs/src/themes/migrating-themes.md

 ## Live Example

-In this example, we'll migrate a sample theme:
+In this following, we'll look at some examples of theme migration:

 * [Original Theme](./original-theme)
 * [Migrating Themes with Functions](./migrating-themes-with-hooks)